crowplexus/Funkin-Raven/README.md

 Made as a base framework for other mods.

+---

+THIS PROJECT IS IN A HEAVILY WORK IN PROGRESS STATE, AS SUCH, OLD APIS WILL BREAK AND COMPATIBILITY WITH OLSER VERSIONS WILL BE ALMOST NONEXISTANT, YOU HAVE BEEN WARNED!

+---

 > [!Important]
 > When modding the game, please keep in mind that you're going to need to
 > have some level of knowledge when it comes to using Godot